Doctor says Charles Woodson’s future includes saving lives - NewsBreak

 The 44-year-old Woodson has brought joy to countless people in Ohio, Michigan, California, Wisconsin and beyond with his play on the field and his mission off it to build a legacy that transcends sports.

-He donated $2 million in 2009 to the new University of Michigan Mott Children’s Hospital and Women’s Hospital, creating the Charles Woodson Clinical Research Fund.
+to the new University of Michigan Mott Children’s Hospital and Women’s Hospital, creating the

 Woodson aimed to attract the world’s best researchers to help children.